Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 - Call agent connection state
     - New property on the Call Agent which indicates if the Call Agent is connected to ACS services.
     - Disconnected state will be due to conectivity issues or token credential expiration.
+- Lobby admit/reject
+    - Admit/reject participants from a Teams meeting lobby into the Teams meeting.

 Fixes:
 - Bug Fixes